mm80843/T3.5/docs/Benef/PBN__Benef_933.md

 ## Articles mentionning this Benefit

 * [How loneliness is talked about in social media during COVID-19 pandemic: Text mining of 4,492 Twitter feeds](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_190.md)

+## Name of the Benefit

+Machine learning models can identify social media users with high levels of loneliness, allowing for targeted interventions and support